COUNSELING AND PSYCHOLOGICAL SERVICES (CAPS)

-CAPS services are free, voluntary and confidential, and available to all MSU students.
-While a brief wait for services may occur at busier times of the year, urgency of need is always taken into consideration when scheduling an appointment.
+CAPS services are free, voluntary and confidential, and available to all Montclair State students.
+Though a brief wait for services might occur at busier times of the year, urgency of need is always taken into consideration when scheduling an appointment.
 Depending on the student's needs, he or she may choose to attend counseling sessions a couple of times or throughout the semester.
 In some cases, after an initial appointment at CAPS, a referral will be made to an off- campus agency or private practitioner.
 This would most likely be the case if the student’s needs can be better met off-campus, or if longer-term services are deemed more appropriate.
 Additionally, CAPS offers short-term consultations and referrals for faculty and staff.

 MAKING AN APPOINTMENT